 Jump up like you’re making a star shape with your body.

-Your legs move quickly because they start together on the ground, and they also end up together on the ground.
+Your legs move quickly because they start together on the ground and end together on the ground.

 Your thighs have to move fast and sharp, like Ginsu knives.